 This evening, enjoy a welcome dinner and overnight in a local hotel.
 (D)

 Day 2 - Sebastia

 This morning after breakfast you will set out to visit the nearby hilltop remains of Roman Sebastia and explore the old city of Nablus.
 Exploring the character filled old city on foot, you will visit the olive oil soap factory before walking to Tel Balata, the site of the Bronze Age city of Shechem, where Abraham arrived in the Land of Canaan.
-Continue on to explore the Greek Orthodox church, which houses Jacob’s well, and enjoy tea in the Balata refugee camp (time permitting).
+Continue on to explore the Greek Orthodox church, which houses Jacob’s well.
 (B,D)

 Day 3 - Awarta - Duma